 - The applicant for NOC must prove that there will be physical destruction of all leftover drugs meant for export only.

 - The applicant is also required to ensure that the production or export of such drugs will be stopped if, in the future, drugs fall into the category of prohibited medications in the home country or importing country.

 - The applicant must also submit all essential necessary papers in Common Submission Format for issuance of NOC.

 Get response within 24 hours

-The following documents must be submitted in prescribed the issue of obtaining NOC for exporting Drugs outside India.
+The following necessary papers must be submitted in prescribed the issue of obtaining NOC for exporting Drugs outside India.

 It is the essential part of every application, and it must specify the intent of the applicant.
-The covering letter must have a list of documents and other details required to be submitted.
+The covering letter must have a list of necessary papers and other details required to be submitted.
 The letter must identify the name of the drugs, dosage, composition and strength of the medications, along with the name of the country and amount to be exported.
-The authorised signatory must duly sign the documents required.
+The authorised signatory must duly sign the necessary papers required.
 The authorised signatory's name and designation must also be mentioned.

 Valid copy of the purchase order from the overseas buyer in the name of the manufacturer or trader in which a list of products to be exported is mentioned need to be submitted.
 The order must contain the name of the drug, dosage, composition and the quantity of Product required.
 The competent signatory authority must duly sign the purchase order, and it must have a recent date, not more than six months before the application made by the firm.